-NJ Cannabis Towns and Edible Issues
+NJ Cannabis and Towns

 Regarding town considerations, “I know a lot of municipalities are anxious to see what are in those,” Brown said.

 Brown explained that applicants need a mayor’s letter or a zoning ordinance to submit to the CRC as part of their license application.
-He noted that it would be an issue that ATCs are not likely to be within a school’s “Drug-free school zone.”
+He noted it would be an issue that ATCs are not likely to be within a school’s “Drug-free school zone.”
 Churches might also have similar requirements that will limit the real estate available for applicants to secure.

 “That’s an issue from which we’ll be completely deferential to municipalities on,” Brown said.
 He noted towns that allow cannabis can impose a two percent tax.

 “The League has not taken a position on legalized cannabis,” League of Municipalities President Clinton Twp Mayor Janice Kovach said.
 “Opting out is not necessarily saying no.”

 While they have not taken a position, the League is advising towns to opt-out.

 “It’s challenging to properly plan without knowing all the parameters,” she said.